smartdevicelink/sdl_atf/README.md

   - test set
   - folder with test scripts
 - [OPTION] - is one or more of available options:
   - --sdl-core &lt;path&gt;  - path to SDL binaries
   - --config &lt;folder&gt;  - name of the folder with configuration
   - --sdl-api &lt;path&gt;   - path to SDL APIs
   - --report &lt;path&gt;    - path to report and logs
-  - --no-sdl-log            - force not to store SDL log
+  - --sdl-log [ACTION]       - how to collect SDL logs:
+    'yes' - (default) always save, 'no' - do not save, 'fail' - save if script failed or aborted
-  - --no-sdl-core-dump      - force not to store SDL core dump
+  - --sdl-core-dump [ACTION] - how to collect SDL core dumps:
+    'yes' - (default) always save, 'no' - do not save, 'fail' - save if script failed or aborted
   - --parallels              - force to use local parallel mode
     - -j|--jobs &lt;n&gt;        - number of simultaneous jobs to start
     - --third-party &lt;path&gt; - path to SDL third party
     - --tmp &lt;path&gt;         - path to temporary folder